turbot/steampipe-docs/docs/cloud/dashboards.md

 <img src="/images/docs/cloud/dash_header_snap.png" width="400pt"/>
 <br />

 The Snapshots page allows you to manage all snapshots in your workspace.
-The **Query** box allows you to enter a query to search and filter the snapshot list.
+The **Query** box allows you to enter a [query filter](cloud/reference/query-api) to search and filter the snapshot list.

 <img src="/images/docs/cloud/dash_snap_list.png" width="400pt"/>
 <br />